uino95/ssi/dashboard/server/pistis/pistis-did-resolver/README.md

 The Identity owner will always have a `publicKey` with the id set as the DID with the fragment `#owner` appended.

-An entry is also added to the `authentication` array of the DID document with type `Secp256k1SignatureAuthentication2018`.
+An entry is also added to the `delegatesMgmt` array of the DID document with type `Secp256k1SignatureAuthentication2018`.

 ### Enumerating contract events for an identity